andreasvarga/PeriodicMatrices.jl/README.md

 ````
 and therefore the solutions are unstable.
 The computations can be easily extended to several switching points in $\tau$ as well.

-For a lossy Meissner equation, the computations reveal stability:
+For a lossy Meissner equation with $\zeta = 0.2$, the computations reveal stability:

 ````JULIA
 # setup of A(t)